Interview

 Peter Daly: Indeed!
 Another report by Deloitte (4) shows a decline in creative skills in leaders that could mean stagnation at a time when rapidly growing and protean markets require transformative new solutions.
 At EDHEC, we believe that creativity is an invaluable skill that all students will need in their future workplace whatever their specialization or profession.

-That is why since 2004, we have integrated creativity into the curriculum, initially as part of the orientation week in Pre-Master working with the Louvre or with the philosopher Edgar Morin, and since 2014 as a core module with bachelor and master students.
+That is why since 2004, we have integrated creativity into the curriculum, initially as part of the orientation week in the Pre-Master programme working with the Louvre Museum or with french personalities such as the philosopher Edgar Morin, and since 2014 as a core module with bachelor and master students.
 The creativity seminar employs a unique creative methodology working on a real corporate strategic issue within a live case study.
 Students not only work on a corporate strategic issue but acquire a creativity methodology that they can operationalize in the future projects and internships.

 How does the seminar work?